 The University of Malta and the Malta Information Technology Agency MITA have signed an agreement that will see EUR300,000 being made available to students wishing to pursue their studies in blockchain and distributed ledger technology in the forthcoming academic year.

-Ideally, Malta is regarded as a progressive community for cryptocurrency and fintech and passage of laws relating to blockchain is an addition step that makes this further possible.
+Ideally, Malta is regarded as a progressive community for cryptocurrency and fintech and passage of laws relating to the blockchain is an additional step that makes this further possible.
 The laws not only ensure that cryptocurrencies are part of the country’s economy but also allow regulators to regulate blockchain-driven operations.

 Provision of blockchain-related education is also to be seen only part of what the country is doing to make the technical infrastructure favorable for cryptocurrency and blockchain firms.
 Already, the financial and banking stability by the Maltese banks is encouraging related services such as fiat-to-cryptocurrency conversions thanks to pro-blockchain legislation.

 Earlier in June, Binance, for instance, entered into a partnership with a local bank in an agreement that could see the integration of fiat currency pairs, such as the US dollar, Euro, and the British pound.
 In comparison to many other places, crypto exchanges have been struggling to pen agreements with banks in regard to cryptocurrencies, mainly because of regulatory challenges in many countries.

 The university will also continue to review degree and master's programs in law, finance, ICT and other areas to include units relating to DLT, blockchain, cryptocurrencies, AI, fintech and regtech, according to the university rector Alfred Vella.
 It is also conducting courses to financial institutions to help them qualify for implementation of the Virtual Financial Assets Act which was placed into law earlier this year.